Carrots are non-starchy vegetables that are generally considered healthy. But are they suitable for keto since there are carbs in carrots?

-In this case, 25 grams of net carbohydrates are equivalent to about 6 pieces of medium carrots (*).
+In this case, 25 grams of net carbohydrates equals about six pieces of medium carrots (*).

 So, if you don’t eat any carbohydrate sources other than carrots, they won’t be a big drama.
 In particular, people who have eaten ketogenic for years have higher carbohydrate tolerance limits and rarely need to fear carrots.

 For example, I have a hard time eating such large amounts of carrots that they could throw me out of ketosis.